kragen/derctuo/retro-teletext.md

 - 32 40x12 buffers for the 7-bit characters on each screen, for a
   total of 107520 bits of RAM;
 - some registers for which TV was viewing which of the 32 "channels" and where the cursors are and so forth.
+A hardware base-address register for the screen buffer might be useful for quick scrolling and quick page-flipping, at least if the page you want to flip to is already in video RAM.

 The ROMs and RAMs need to be read very quickly while painting the screen.
 An NTSC frame is 33.37 milliseconds, so each scan line is 64